WailanTirajoh/js-form-validator/README.md

 ## Base Rules

-KL Validator provides the following base rules for validating form data:
+JS Form Validator provides the following base rules for validating form data:

 - required: checks if the value is undefined, an empty string, or null.
 - array: checks if the value is an instance of the Array class.